 To further simplify the IC process, illumination compensation parameters are derived from a neighbouring sample array decimated by a factor of 2 and illumination compensation is disabled for 4x4 chroma blocks.
 Moreover illumination compensation is only applied for coding blocks with a partition mode of 2Nx2N.

+To avoid floating point, division and more than 32 bit computation, the above conceptural parameter derivation process of (a, b) is conveyed by follows.
+Here, the weighting factor icWeight, which is corresponding to a << IC_SHIFT, and the offset factor icOffset, which is corresponding to b, is derived.
+IC_SHIFT is constant 5.

+The variables numerDiv, denomDiv, lambda, avgShift and avgOffset are derived as: